Redecorating/archinstall-mbp/README.md

 1.	`sudo chown -R $USER:$USER /usr/local/src/t2linux/`
 2.	`cd /usr/local/src/t2linux/mbp-16.1-linux-wifi`
-3.	`MAKEFLAGS=-j12 makepkg -ei` (Takes a few hours) Replace 12 with the number of threads your cpu has
+3.	`MAKEFLAGS=-j12 makepkg -ei` (Takes a few hours) Replace 12 with the number of threads your cpu has.
+You will need about 20GB of space to compile, but you can delete the "src" directory after you are done to get this space back.

 ### Add Kernel to Systemd-Boot